xtip03/bounce/README.md

 # bounce
-A small HTML5 mashup for my portfolio with objects that bounce
+A small HTML5 game that has players/enemies/everything(?) bounce.